syedayman/AI-driven-Cyber-Security-Framework/README.md

 This research presents an innovative AI-driven framework for enhancing cybersecurity practices in critical infrastructure organizations.
-The methodology involves developing an ensemble cyber risk prediction model, incorporating SHAP graphs for model explainability, and fine-tuning the Llama 3.1 LLM to generate tailored cybersecurity policy recommendations based on the predicted risks.
+The methodology involves developing an ensemble cyber risk prediction model, incorporating SHAP graphs for model explainability, and fine-tuning the Llama 3.1 LLM using the Unsloth library to generate tailored cybersecurity policy recommendations based on the predicted risks.
 The implemented model achieved a 90.81% accuracy in cyber risk prediction using the XGBoost algorithm and the LLM's ability to generate context-specific recommendations demonstrate the potential of AI in improving cyber risk assessment and offering a powerful tool for proactive cybersecurity management